Fusion-Power-Plant-Framework/tokamak-neutron-source/documentation/source/units.md

 To correctly scale your "(n,Xt)" tally in [1/particles], you should scale by:
     `tbr *= source_rate / source_T_rate`

+to obtain the correct TBR.
+This is of course only relevant if you specify reactions in addition to the D-T reaction.

-The source strengths are not quantised; i.e., the rates are floats, not integers.
+Note that the source strengths are not quantised; i.e., the rates are floats, not integers.

 ### Equilibrium coordinate